-Couchsurfing in Algarve – Portugal
+Couchsurfing in Portugal

+Couchsurfing in Portugal.
 I have to say that Couchsurfing has been one of the best things that happened in my life lately.
 After too many years living and traveling abroad and a disastrous year in London pursuing my University studies in Classical Chinese Medicine, my life crumbled.
 It was terrible.

 I decided to return to Portugal, after 16 years away.
 My friends were either married, gone or changed so much we didn’t have any interests in common any more.
 I knew no one here.